Danonienko/React-TS-Axios-Fetch-Users/README.md

 # React TypeScript Axios Fetch Users
-Simple demo of fetching a users from back-end in React using Axios.
+Simple demo of fetching users from back-end in React using Axios.

 ## Try it!
 1. Clone repo